how to avoid probate in Florida

-6 Famous People Who Died Without a Will (and Whose Heirs Are Still Paying the Price) When celebrities die, headlines often focus on their beauty, body of work, or size of their fortunes.
+When celebrities die, headlines often focus on their beauty, body of work, or size of their fortunes.
 But what happens when those fortunes are left to the lawyers to sort out rather than to loved ones?
-Dying intestate (without a will) can trigger years …
+Dying intestate (without a will) can trigger years of litigation, family conflict, tax exposure, and other outcomes the deceased never intended.
+Below are several …

-Why Holiday Gatherings Are the Perfect Time for End-of-Year Estate Planning While most people think about estate planning during major life events—a marriage, a new baby, a home purchase—the end of the year offers a unique opportunity.
+While most people think about estate planning during major life events—a marriage, a new baby, a home purchase—the end of the year offers a unique opportunity.
 You have a natural moment to pause, reflect, and take stock of your family, your assets, and your long-term goals.
-That’s exactly why …
+That’s exactly why the holidays are the perfect time for end-of-year estate planning.
+Let’s …

 Surviving Spouses and Estate Tax Exemption Portability